-- Awareness training for front line staff has been delivered along with training for Managers/Seniors in responding to Stage 1 complaints. - Continuation of training for Managers and Senior Managers in addressing stage 2 complaints. - Delivery of training to foster carers and exploration of including this as a component of training for fostering applicants. - Promotion of the Complaint Comments and Compliments leaflets amongst teams and service users.
+- Awareness training for front line staff has been delivered along with training for Managers/Seniors in responding to Stage 1 complaints. - Continuation of training for Managers and Senior Managers in addressing stage 2 complaints. - Delivery of training to foster carers and exploration of including this as a component of training for fostering applicants.

-- Refreshed guidance to staff about how to respond positively and helpfully to comments made by service users and carers. - Maintain contact with Independent Reviewing Officers to ensure that they are aware of complaints made by young people; this also assists Reviewing Officers in bringing concerns to our attention. - Continued close liaison with the advocacy service provided by the Children's Society to share learning and knowledge.
+- Promotion of the Complaint Comments and Compliments leaflets amongst teams and service users. - Refreshed guidance to staff about how to respond positively and helpfully to comments made by service users and carers. - Maintain contact with Independent Reviewing Officers to ensure that they are aware of complaints made by young people; this also assists Reviewing Officers in bringing concerns to our attention. - Continued close liaison with the advocacy service provided by the Children's Society to share learning and knowledge.

-14. EXAMPLES OF LEARNING FROM COMPLAINTS: 2010/11
+14. EXAMPLES OF LEARNING FROM COMPLAINTS: 2011/2012

-- Previous years saw action to address difficulties in obtaining passports for children and arranging transport via approved taxi firms for school attendance and contact.
-The success of this work continues to be evident. - In a number of individual complaints new or reviewed Services were provided where this was appropriate, for example where contact for a child with their family has been missed, this has been addressed by enabling the contact at another time. - In other instances occasional workers with a young person, undertaking specific tasks have been changed to protect all concerned. - Where professional visits have been late or have not taken place, use of the complaints procedures has helped to identify difficulties for management to correct. - Use of the complaints procedures can sometimes identify where particularly strong feelings are held about a particular worker and where the worker may be at risk, enabling appropriate precautions to be taken. - 14.1 Close Liaison will continue to take place with Teams and Divisional Managers and with the Assistant Director to enable increased learning from complaints.
+- In a number of individual complaints new or reviewed Services were provided where this was appropriate, for example where contact for a child with their family has been missed, this has been addressed by enabling the contact at another time. - Revision of care plans for children when information has been presented to the Quality and Complaints Team; in these instances discussion will take place between the complaints Team, the social worker and their Manager and the Reviewing Officer.
+Decisions remain the preserve of the District Team. - For some young people there has bee a revision of their contact arrangements following their complaint. - Where there are a number of workers involved with a family, complaints can emphasise the need to coordinate and communicate effectively. - Where professional visits have been late or have not taken place, use of the complaints procedures has helped to identify difficulties for management to correct. - Use of the complaints procedures can sometimes identify where particularly strong feelings are held about a particular worker and where the worker may be at risk, enabling appropriate precautions to be taken. - 14.1 The new system will enable close liaison with Teams, Divisional Managers and with the Assistant Director to enable increased learning from complaints.

-Quality & Complaints Team July 2011.
+Quality & Complaints Team July 2012.